Royal Brunei Airlines: Cabins

 The Boeing 787-8 Business Class seats can be made into a fully flat bed.
 Each seat is also offered with a 15.4 in, duo function in-seat personal television (touch screen and remote-controlled capability), along with an in-seat power outlet.
-The Economy Class seats can be reclined 6 in from its upright position.
+The Economy Class seats can be reclined 6 in from the upright position.
 At each seat is a 9 in, touch screen in-seat personal television with USB charging capability, along with an in-seat power outlet.

 The two new Airbus A320s, V8-RBW and V8-RBX, have three rows of seats with extra legroom compared to ordinary economy class seats.
 The seats are situated immediately behind the business class seats.
 The area can be separated from the rest of the ordinary economy class seats and the business class seats with curtains.
 On flights to and from Brunei, Singapore, Kuala Lumpur, and Hong Kong, it is possible to pay in advance to sit in these seats via the 'Manage my booking' section of the airline's website.
 As well as extra legroom, meals are served first, and there is priority boarding.
 This cabin is exactly the same as Royal Brunei's Airbus A320neo, but with a personal, touch screen IFE (in-flight entertainment) system with a USB charging capability, along with an in-seat power outlet in each seat.